Cathedral of the Sacred Heart was founded in 1952, combining two parishes, St. Thomas and St. Joseph, whose history goes back 150 years.

 The number of Catholics of German nationality in Winona was small, but there was a desire among them to have a church, and especially a priest, who would continue to instruct them and their children in their native language.
 On August 15th, 1858, this small group elected a committee to secure a site for a church somehwere between Main and Kansas Streets and Second Street and Broadway.

 We are happy to assist you with your records, whether for sacramental needs or genealogical searches.
 All records in the Catholic Church are kept with the church of Baptism.
 At this time we do not have a computer database of records prior to 2007 so all searches must be done by looking through each record individually.
 Searches may take up to 2 weeks.

-Starting with Bishop Cotter in 1871, there have been 9 total bishops who have served our diocese up to the present day.
+Starting with Bishop Cotter in 1871, 9 bishops have served our diocese up to the present day.